Hollywood Chamber Orchestra: Overview

 On June 17, 2017, at Santa Monica's Broad Stage, the HCO presented the world premiere of Jeremy Turner's Five Came Back: Suite for Chamber Orchestra, based on the soundtrack from the Netflix documentary series Five Came Back.
 The program also featured violinist Nathan Cole and Mark Robertson, co-music director of the HCO.
 After this performance, Turner was nominated for a Prime Time Emmy for his score to Five Came Back, but did not win.

 On September 4, 2018, the HCO again presented several world premieres by female composers in conjunction with The Future is Female concerts and events, this time at the Wiltern Theater.
 The 2018 edition featured the composers Germaine Franco, Tamar-kali, Ronit Kirchman, Cindy O’Connor, Heather McIntosh, Mandy Hoffman, Tori Letzler, Emily Rice, Perrine Virgile-Piekarski, ASKA, Tangelene Bolton, and Jessie Weiss.

 On March 30, 2019, the HCO was the featured orchestra for the west coast premiere of the live-to-film concert version of the 1993 film Rudy, with music by Jerry Goldsmith; conducted by Justin Freer, and produced by CineConcerts.

 On December 4, 2019, composer Jeff Beal conducted his score (live to picture) of the documentary The Biggest Little Farm, at the Wiltern Theater in Los Angeles.

 After a brief hiatus during the Covid-19 pandemic, the HCO returned with several interesting performances:

 On August 25, 2022, the HCO was the featured orchestra in internet sensation Madison Beer's music video to "Dangerous" with over 5 million views to date.

 On November 11, 2022, the HCO was the featured orchestra for pianist Joachim Horsely's performance of Caribbean Nocturnes in Concert, held at NeueHouse Hollywood.

 On April 26, 2024, the HCO was the featured orchestra for the LA premiere of "Outer Wilds:Live with Andrew Prahlow" at the Montalban Theatre in Los Angeles, with Mark Robertson, conductor.

 On May 7, 2024, the HCO was the featured orchestra for "Netflix is a Joke Presents: Seth Rogen Smokes the Bowl" at the Hollywood Bowl, with Rob Schaer, conductor, with Snoop Dogg conducting briefly during his comedy set.

 On June 10, 2024, the HCO was the featured orchestra for Ubisoft's STAR WARS: OUTLAWS livestream event, with Anthony Parnther, conductor.

 On July 6, 2024, the HCO was led by conductor Lucas Richman along with soloist Yuze Lee, in a performance of Rossini, Ravel, and Tchaikovsky, at Disney Hall.

+On March 23, 2026, the HCO was led by conductor Dominik Svoboda in a concert of world premieres at the Colony Theater in Burbank, CA. The participating composers were Tomáš Borl, Jiří Hradil, Petr Wajsar, Tomáš Živor, Guillaume Cochard-Lemoine, Zuzana Michlerová, Dominik Svoboda, Martin Klusák, and Elia Cmiral.
+The concert was a collaboration between Composers Summit Prague and SoundCzech.